realworldocaml/book/en/json.md

 ???
 (3384712) with 31 public repos
 ```

-The JSON returned from Github `janestreet` is missing an organization name, but
+The JSON returned from the `janestreet` query is missing an organization name,
-this is cleanly reflected in the OCaml sice it is marked as an optional type
+but this is explicitly reflected in the OCaml type since the ATD spec marked
-and so has value `None`.
-Our code explicitly handles this case and doesn't
+`name` as an optional field.
+Our OCaml code explicitly handles this case and
-have to worry about null-pointer exceptions.
-Similarly, the JSON integer for
+doesn't have to worry about null-pointer exceptions.
+Similarly, the JSON
-the `id` is mapped into a native OCaml integer via the ATD conversion.
+integer for the `id` is mapped into a native OCaml integer via the ATD
+conversion.

 While this tool is obviously quite simple, the ability to specify optional and
 default fields is very powerful.
 Take a look at the full ATD specification for